al-mahi/SFND_radar/Readme.md

 #### 2D CFAR
 ##### Implement the 2D CFAR process on the output of 2D FFT operation, i.e the Range Doppler Map.

+###### Steps for 2D CFAR
+* Outer loop was created which slides the CUT accross doppler map by a margin determined by Training Cell and Guard cell
+* For every iteration summation of the signal level within all the training cells was taken by a inner loop of variable m and n
+* Average of the summed values was calculated and converted to decible scale using pow2db
+* An offset variable was used to get CUT from the decible threshold
+* RDM was filtered by assigin 1 and 0 based on whther the RMD cell exceeds the CUT or not
+###### Selection of Training, Guard cells and offset.
+* Training and Guard Cells were hand picked.
+Different values was tried and Tr = 10, Tc = 8, Gr = 4 Gc = 4 values for were fixed
+* Different offset values was trialed.
+An offset-10 was fixed based on trial and error basis
+###### Steps taken to suppress the non-thresholded cells at the edges.
+* The process above will generate a thresholded block, which is smaller than the Range Doppler Map as the CUT cannot be located at the edges of matrix
+* Thus edges of the matrix was loop using two different loops and set to zero to supress them.
 ![](images/2DFFT.png)

 ``` matlab